 Dropbox Rewind uses your version history to undo changes made to your files and folders.

-- Dropbox Basic and Plus accounts can recover any file edits or deletions made within the last 30 days
+- Dropbox Plus accounts can recover any file edits or deletions made within the last 30 days

 - Dropbox Professional accounts can recover any file edits or deletions made within the last 180 days